espocrm/documentation/docs/administration/ldap-authorization.md

 ```
 Now, we can add LDAP user to access EspoCRM.
 E.g. Espo Tester with the username “tester” inside the “cn=espo-users,ou=users,dc=espo,dc=local” DN.
 Please note: to be able to use this login format for EspoCRM, you have to specify the “Username Attribute” and “Base DN” options.

-Then, go to EspoCRM Authentication settings in the Administrator panel select the `LDAP` method and fill in the LDAP details:
+Then, go to EspoCRM Authentication settings in the Administrator panel, select the `LDAP` method and fill in the LDAP details:

 ![1](../_static/images/administration/ldap-authorization/ldap-configuration.png)